carlmontanari/scrapli/README.md

 - Any arguments passed to the `SystemSSHTransport` class will override arguments in your ssh config file.
 This is because the arguments get crafted into an "open_cmd" (the command that actually fires off the ssh session), and these cli arguments take precedence over the config file arguments.
-- strict key checking is ENABLED by default!
-If you see weird EOF errors immediately after opening a connection, you probably did not disable strict key checking!
 - If you set `ssh_config_file` to `False` the `SystemSSHTransport` class will set the config file used to `/dev/null ` so that no ssh config file configs are accidentally used.